My Silent Bravery

-My Silent Bravery (MSB) is an American alternative pop rock band based in Boston, Massachusetts.
+My Silent Bravery (MSB) is an American independent alternative pop rock solo project based in Boston, Massachusetts.
 Matthew Wade is the solo artist behind My Silent Bravery and has been active since 2007.
 Stylistically, MSB has been compared to Jason Mraz, Gavin DeGraw, and Maroon 5.
 In addition, MSB is a weekly columnist for The Good Men Project.
 The column is called "#mynotsosilentbravery."

 History

 My Silent Bravery released its first two albums, Uncharted Territory and Are You Prepared, in 2007 and 2010 respectively were featured on One Tree Hill on The CW and in The Real World on MTV. in 2010, Billboard magazine wrote of the group, "My Silent Bravery plays like a major label signing, from its production savvy, eloquent lyrics, authoritative imaging, polished website, a dedicated Northeast US following, merchandising, and most important, a chock block collection of winning songs."
 Songs from the third album Can't Quit, released in 2014, gained placements on the CW's One Tree Hill, CBS' People Choice Awards, MTV's Real World and True Life.
 "Can't Quit" was produced by Anthony Resta (Collective Soul, Shawn Mullins) and features a track with Matisyahu.
 The album was promoted by 3 singles, "Can't Quit", "To Give", and "Burnt Out".
 "Burnt Out" reached #2 on YouTube's most popular page.
 Both "To Give" and "Can't Quit" were nominated for several independent awards in 2013.

 My Silent Bravery's 4th album Diamond From Coal was produced by Anthony Resta and Warren Huart and was recorded in both Boston and Los Angeles.
 The music video for the first single "Amazing" was picked up for rotation on MTV, VH1, and CMT.
 Diamond from Coal was also nominated for "Album of the Year" at the Limelight and New England Music Awards.